 The donor confirms that the donor is not under any legal obligation to sell or otherwise convey the property to a third party.

-711.6.4.4
+711.2.4.6.4

-The donor confirms that the donor is not aware of any leases, easements, encumbrances, or other restrictions that would decrease the value of the property.
+The donor confirms that the donor is not aware of any leases, easements, mortgages, encumbrances, or other restrictions that would decrease the value of the property

-711.6.4.5
+711.2.4.6.5

-A review of the history of the property, known occupants and a site inspection conducted by Cal Poly Facilities (or designee), reveals no uses, conditions or circumstances that suggest the existence of environmental or other risks that warrant obtaining an external assessment of environmental or other risks (see Executive Order 9015).
+A review of the history of the property, known occupants and a site inspection conducted by Cal Poly Facilities (or designee), reveals no uses, conditions or circumstances that suggest the existence of environmental or other risks that warrant obtaining an external assessment of environmental or other risks (see ICSUAM Policy 9019).

-711.6.4.6
+711.2.4.6.6